sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

 Using [Azure Search Simple Query Syntax](https://docs.microsoft.com/en-us/rest/api/searchservice/simple-query-syntax-in-azure-search), try to create queries for the following situations:

+1. Return only the fist document
-1. Search documents where "Microsoft" and "Cloud" are up to 100 words distant
+1. Search documents where words "Microsoft" and "Cloud" are up to 20 words distant one from the other
+1. Search for documents about Cloud, ordering the results by the score
+1. Search for documents about Cloud, but filtering those with mentions to Oracle
-1. Leverage the Analyzer searching for Microsoft, Azure and the vatiations you decide.
+1. Leverage the Analyzer searching for Microsoft, Azure and the vatiations you decide

 ## Next Step